pagekite/libpagekite/README.md

     $ ./configure --prefix=$(pwd)
     $ make install

-This will build the library, placing binaries in the bin/ and lib/ subdirectories.
+This will build the library, placing binaries in the `bin/` and `lib/` subdirectories.
 You can then run the test connector like so:

     $ export LD_LIBRARY_PATH=$(pwd)/lib
     $ ./bin/pagekitec 80 http yourkite.pageite.me 443 kitesecret

-Or to run the Java test (it will fail):
+Or to run the Java test:

     $ export LD_LIBRARY_PATH=$(pwd)/lib
     $ cd java-classes
     $ java PageKiteTest

+(Note: The Java test is expected to fail because of hard-coded invalid credentials.
+You'll need to edit the source for it to actually work.)

 See `./configure --help` for some options.
 The public API is defined in `include/pagekite.h` and `bindings/java/net.pagekite.lib/PageKiteAPI.java`.